 Do you find this unethical?
 Well… if you do, then meet Edward Snowden (you may probably already have), a martyr of the information age.

 Yes, he is alive.
-He's a martyr in the sense that for his ethical action, a cruel punishment awaits in his country, and the country has tried to disenfranchise and defame in every possible way.
-To a patriot to the marrow of his bone, a person who found his allegiance to the people of his country opposed to the ever-eavesdropping government, this exile is maybe more than being murdered in many ways.
+He's a martyr in the sense that for his ethical action, a cruel punishment awaits in his country, and the country has tried to disenfranchise and defame him in every possible way.
+A patriot to the marrow of his bone, a person who found his allegiance to the people of his country and opposed the ever-eavesdropping government, this exile is maybe more than being murdered in many ways.

 Permanent Record is Snowden's autobiography.
 However, more than an autobiography, this book is about the things that define him.
 In his own word:

 His prose is mature, concise, to the point yet emotional.
 So much so that, apart from the content, it has a very high level of literary value.
 The clarity of his thought, and the amount of conviction he holds, I think, is the most important aspect of this book.
 He can actually make you see things from his position, feel what he felt, his moment of truth, his anxieties and fears, his courage and sacrifice - willing yet shaking his very core.

 Content-wise, this book is invaluable.
 It allows readers a peek into the large mechanism, through which big brother is watching you.
 Apart from the technicalities, you may find Snowden's views on personal freedom, privacy, democracy, authority, and human rights very accurate and logical.